-The DNP juice composition consists of a mixture of glycerol, D_2O , H_2O , which ensures a uniform distribution of analytes and polarizing agent (PA) forming a glassy sample at cryogenic temperatures (about 1-2 K).
-Previous studies reported that the efficiency of DNP juice particularly depend on the nature and concentration of PA(Leavesley et al., 2018).
-Several studies reported that a glycerol content > 55% was sufficient to form a glass at 1-2 K(Puzenko et al.,

-- 2005; Leavesley et al., 2018; Hayashi et al., 2005).
+The DNP juice composition consists of a mixture of glycerol, D2O, H2O, which ensures a uniform distribution of analytes and polarizing agent (PA) forming a glassy sample at cryogenic temperatures (about 1-2 K).
+Previous studies reported that the efficiency of DNP juice particularly depends on the nature and concentration of PA(Leavesley et al., 2018a).
+Several studies reported that a glycerol content > 55% was sufficient to form a glass at 1-2 K(Puzenko et al., 2005; Leavesley et al., 2018; Hayashi et al., 2005).
 However, very high percentage of glycerol in the "DNP juice" restricts the solubility of the biological sample in the DNP juice.
 Previous DNP studies reported up to 60% of glycerol content in the DNP juice composition(Jähnig et al., 2019; Tran et al., 2020; Overall and Barnes, 2021; Kaushik et al., 2022).
-Care should be taken to decide the order of mixing the sample in H_2O-D_2O and glycerol of DNP juice depending - on the solubility in H_2O-D_2O compared to glycerol for ensuring complete solubility of sample in DNP juice.
+Care should be taken to decide the order of mixing the sample in H2O-D2O and glycerol of DNP juice.